sdwfrost/jocco/README.md

-#Changes

-- Moved haskell source files to a temporary folder.
-This means loosing these (non-essential) functionalities:

-	- Code highlighting in documentation comments.
-	- Hyperlinks for doi.

-- Fixed some outdated Julia syntax.
+#Use

-- Used the absolute jocco.CSS path (you should change it to yours) so that you can create a jocco command:
+- Change the absolute jocco.CSS path and create a jocco command:

 ~~~
 	#!/bin/bash